emberjs/website/source/guides/testing/testing-xhr.md

+###Promise, Ember, and the run loop

-Testing with asynchronous calls, promises, and Ember may seem tricky at first, but with a little explanation we hope to alleviate some confusion.
+Testing with asynchronous calls, [Promises](/api/classes/Ember.RSVP.Promise.html), and Ember may seem tricky at first, but with a little explanation we hope to alleviate some confusion.

-Promises (TODO link http://emberjs.com/api/classes/Ember.RSVP.Promise.html) in Ember work in conjunction with the run loop (TODO link http://emberjs.com/guides/understanding-ember/run-loop/).

-There are two important sections of the promise that works with the run loop.

-####The first is when the promise resolves.
+Promises work in conjunction with the [run loop](/guides/understanding-ember/run-loop/).
+In order for your promises to properly work the run loop must be running during a few key parts in the code.
+Specifically these are when the promise is resolved, and when you attach observes through the `then` method (also known as chaining promises).

+####Promise Resolution

     var promise = new Ember.RSVP.Promise(function(resolve){
-      // this will schedule an action to fulfill the promise and call observers/chained promises. resolve('hello world');
+      // this will schedule an action to fulfill the promise
+      // and call observers/chained promises.
+      resolve('hello world');
     });

-####The second is when you attempt to chain a promise (which will become an observer if the promise has yet to fulfill).
+####Chaining Promises

 Using the promise from above

-    // once the above promise has resolved it will then schedule in the actions queue the chained promise/observers. promise.then(function(result){
+    // once the above promise has resolved it will then schedule
+    // in the actions queue the chained promise. promise.then(function(result){
       alert(result);
     });

+This only needs to be running in the run loop if you attach to the promise after it's been fulfilled.

+###Testing promises and the run loop

 When you are using Ember in non-testing mode the run loop is actively running, so you don't need to worry about wrapping these events in the run loop.
 In testing mode the run loop is passive and must be turned on manually.

-####Examples of how to properly setup promises to work with the run loop
+While testing using asynchronous code not in the run loop will often result in this error `Uncaught Error: Assertion Failed: You have turned on testing mode, which disabled the run-loop's autorun.
+You will need to wrap any code with asynchronous side-effects in an Ember.run`.

+####General Example

 Here we are setting up a promise, and intentionally using `setTimeout` to mimic a delayed response from a fake server.
 Once our fake server has responded we need to spin up the run loop manually, by wrapping the statement in a run command.

     var promise = new Ember.RSVP.Promise(function(resolve){
       setTimeout(function(){
-        Em.run(function(){ resolve('hello world'); });
+        Em.run(this, resolve, 'hello world');
       }, 20);
     });

-If we imagine that this promise has already resolved, but in the code you want to chain another promise you will once again want to wrap the chained promise in a run loop.
+If we imagine that the above promise has already resolved, but in the code you want to chain another promise you will once again want to wrap the chained promise in a run loop.

     Em.run(function(){
       promise.then(function(result){